Sanjay Chaudhary (writer)

 Sanjay Raghuveer Chaudhary (born 25 April 1963) is an Indian writer, professor, and computer scientist from Gujarat, India.
 He is a professor of computer science at Ahmedabad University, Ahmedabad.
 He has authored several books in Gujarati and English.
 His literary work Girnar (2009) received Gujarat Sahitya Akademi's Best Book Prize in Essays and Travelogue category.
 He has published and edited several books on computer science.
 He is a senior member of Institute of Electrical and Electronics Engineers (IEEE).

 Biography

-Sanjay Chaudhary was born on 25 April 1963 in Ahmedabad to his parents Raghuveer Chaudhary, renowned Gujarati literary writer, and Parubahen.
+Sanjay Chaudhary was born on 25 April 1963 in Ahmedabad to his parents Raghuveer Chaudhary, renowned Gujarati writer, and Parubahen.

 After completing his schooling from Sheth Chimanlal Nagindas Vidyalaya in 1980, Chaudhary joined St. Xavier's College, Ahmedabad from where he received his BA in Economics in 1983.
 He received his MA in economics in 1985 and post-graduate diploma in Computer Science and Applications in 1986 from Gujarat University.
 He received M.Phil. and Ph.D. in computer science from Gujarat Vidyapith in 1996 and 2004 respectively.
 He submitted his doctoral dissertation, Crop Production Information System: Analysis, Design and Information Presentation, under Bharatbhai Buddhadev.